COVID-19 in Bulgaria: 60 New Cases in the Last 24 hours - Novinite.com - Sofia News Agency

 47 people with a positive test for coronavirus were reported as cured in the last 24 hours.
 The total number of people who have recovered in Bulgaria is 1,255,709.

 During the last 24 hours, not a single dose of the vaccine against COVID-19 was administered.
-Their total number since the beginning of the campaign in our country remains 4,608,622.
+Their total number since the beginning of the campaign in Bulgaria remains 4,608,622.

 2,075,993 people have completed the vaccination course.
 943,403 of them were given a booster dose, i.e. they were revaccinated, and 70,833 people were given a booster dose with an adapted vaccine.